bmanders716/bmanders716.github.io/cookbook.md

 they are lightly browned.

-MacÈdoine of Vegetables.
+MacÈ§Øine of Vegetables.

 Cut carrots and turnips into fancy shapes with a dry cutter, boil them separately, cooking the turnips five minutes and the carrots fifteen.
 Mix them with nicely boiled green peas and French beans.
-In the winter Moir's _MacÈdoine_ of Cooked Vegetables, sold in tins, will be found very convenient.
+In the winter Moir's _MacÈ§Øine_ of Cooked Vegetables, sold in tins, will be found very convenient.

 Pickle for Meat.

-_Ingredients_--1Ω†lb. of salt.
+_Ingredients_--1Ì†¨b. of salt.
-               6†oz. of brown sugar.
+               6‡Ø∫. of brown sugar.
-               1†oz. of saltpetre.
+               1‡Ø∫. of saltpetre.
                1 gallon of water.

 _Method._--Put the salt, sugar, and saltpetre into a large saucepan with